 Animal-assisted therapy visits became so popular in the hospital they introduced 30-35 volunteer teams and about a year ago purchased Alta, a beautiful Golden Retriever who’s now an institutional dog for Mayo Clinic.
 She goes to work every day and travels around visiting the patients that volunteers don’t have a chance to get to.

-“I think anyone who’s seen a pet or a dog come onto and hospital floor, first of all, we see tremendous benefit for the staff because we can’t have Alta or one of our volunteer dogs walk down the hallway without 20 different nurses coming out of the rooms.
+“I think anyone who’s seen a pet or a dog come onto a hospital floor doubts the benefits.
+First of all, we see tremendous benefit for the staff because we can’t have Alta or one of our volunteer dogs walk down the hallway without 20 different nurses coming out of the rooms.
 They want to stop, just even for 2 minutes to pet the dog and cuddle the dog and you can see that their tightness and their stress melts away.
 We’re all stressed, we’re all working hard, it’s common to America.
 So I think just even having the staff benefit is huge.
 But where the real magic happens is when the dogs get in the rooms and the dogs seem to have an intuitive knowledge of what the patient needs.
 Sometimes all they need is someone to curl up on the bed with them and be quite and relax and bring attention down.
 Sometimes it’s more “hey I need to get up more and do more” and we’ll see the dog be beneficial for physical therapy.” – Brent Bauer

 Edward Creagan, M.D., a Mayo Clinic oncologist, calls pets “a medication without side effects.”